sugimotocan/furima-40551/README.md

 ### Association

-- belongs_to :user
+- belongs_to :users
 - belongs_to :items
-- belongs_to :shippings
+- has_one    :shippings